luka-gorgadze/test-function-developer/README.md

-# test-function-developer
+An environment for testing parallel implementations of test functions.
-An environment for testing parallel implementations of test functions
+These test functions are used for benchmarking minimization problem solvers.